 Assessing judgment is near the top of Bloom’s Taxonomy and involves not only having an opinion but basing the opinion on well-developed criteria.
 This is in no way easy for anybody.

 When dealing with students, here are a few suggestions for developing thinking skills.

-- Demonstrate-Providing examples of the thinking process gives students something to model.
+- Demonstrate-Providing examples of the thinking process give students something to model.

 - Question-Questioning is an excellent way to develop thinking.
 Most of the thinking skills above involve extensive questioning.

 - Verbalize thinking-When students are required to think, have them verbalize what they are thinking.
 This provides insight into what is happening inside their head as well as allows the teacher to analyze what is happening.

 Thinking involves questioning.
 The development of answers to these questions is the fruit of thinking.
 It is important to determine what one is trying to do in order to allow purposeful thinking to take place.